pierluigi-failla/elasticize_files/README.rst

 Description
 ===========

-Take a look to the [samples](src/samples) folder I'll try to do my best to enrich the documentation in the future (feel to help if you want!!).
+Take a look to the `samples <src/samples>`_ folder I'll try to do my best to enrich the documentation in the future (feel to help if you want!!).

 The idea is simple: